golioth/docs/docs/firmware/golioth-firmware-sdk/firmware-upgrade/fw-update-zephyr.md

 ## Summary

 Over-the-Air updates are one of the most powerful tools in IoT.
-Running the Golioth DFU sample application has demonstrated how the firmware updates are compiled and versioned, the process for creating the artifact and rollout on the Golioth Console, and the device reporting back a new version number after a successful update.
+Running the Golioth FW Update sample application has demonstrated how the firmware updates are compiled and versioned, the process for creating the artifact and rollout on the Golioth Console, and the device reporting back a new version number after a successful update.

 :::note Do not use hardcoded credential in practice

-The Golioth DFU sample uses hardcoded PSK credentials to simplify the example code.
+The Golioth FW Update sample uses hardcoded PSK credentials to simplify the example code.
 An alternate option must be used when more than one device is receiving an update (e.g. device certificate authentication stored in persistent memory).
 This will ensure that credentials specific to each device are not overwritten by hardcoded values present in the update.

 :::